unrealwork/atsd-use-cases/USMortality/README.md

 ### Creating Local Configurations for ATSD and Axibase Collector using Docker
 -----------------------------------------------------------------------------

-You can set up local configurations of ATSD and Axibase Collector using Docker by going through on our [step-by-step walk through](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/DockerInstallation.md).
+You can set up local configurations of ATSD and Axibase Collector using Docker by going through our [step-by-step walk through](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/DockerInstallation.md).
-It should take you about 15 minutes to complete this walk through.
+It should take you about 15 minutes to complete.

 You can learn more about Docker [on our website](https://axibase.com/docker-monitoring/).